varchanaiyer/college_fee_category_prediction/README.md

 * The project utilizes Random Forest machine learning techniques to classify colleges into different fee categories that is High ,Low,and Medium.

-* Offers a Flask API to serve predictions, along with an HTML frontend for user interaction.
+* Offers a Flask backend to serve predictions, along with an HTML frontend for user interaction.

 ## Project Structure
  college-fee-category-predictor